Wednesday, April 23, 2014

 "We have killed thousands.
 I have killed two myself."

-James' unsigned, two-page letter was never sent.
+James' never sent the unsigned, two-page lettert.
 The next day, he was killed at Harris Farm.
-Less than two months later, another Branscomb boy, 21-year-old Lewis, was killed by a sharpshooter in Harpers Ferry, Va.
+Less than two months later, a U.S. sharpshooter killed another Branscomb boy, 21-year-old Lewis, in Harpers Ferry, Va.

-Despite suffering 1,500 casualties compared to only 900 for the Rebels, the Yankees were considered the victors that late spring day.
-Soldiers from Maine, North Carolina, New York and Virginia also died on Clement Harris' farm.
+Despite suffering 1,500 casualties compared to only 900 for the Rebels, the U.S. won the day at Clement Harris' farm, where soldiers from Maine, North Carolina, New York and Virginia also died.

 And so this obscure battle — pushed to the margin of history — piqued my curiosity.